calex404/monitoring-unit-configuration/README.md

-# Sensor unit for monitoring conditions in a terrarium (software configuration) 🦎
+# Sensor unit for monitoring conditions in a terrarium (software configuration)

 This project is part of the practical section of my bachelor's thesis "Design and implementation of a sensor unit for monitoring environmental conditions in a terrarium".
 Submitted within the Applied Computer Science and Control program at the Faculty of Mechanical Engineering, Brno University of Technology (FME BUT).

 ## Overview
-The goal was to create a compact hardware unit that measures temperature, humidity, light intensity and UV index.
+The goal was to create a compact hardware unit that measures temperature, humidity, light intensity, and UV index.
 These parameters are crucial for ethical and successful reptile keeping.
-This software reads sensor data, processes it and transmits it to a cloud database for storage (InfluxDB) and visualisation (Grafana).
-These platforms are needed for full system functionality and their configuration is not cointained in this repository.
+This software reads sensor data, processes it, and transmits it to a cloud database for storage (InfluxDB) and visualization (Grafana).
+These platforms are needed for full system functionality, and their configuration is not contained in this repository.
+The system is currently configured to run locally on a PC and depends entirely on the custom hardware unit.
+This repository is made public primarily for academic evaluation and review purposes.

 ## Toolbox
 **Hardware:** Raspberry Pico 2 W, SHT40, VEML7700, LTR390-UV